Cold sore (herpes simplex virus)

 You can help minimise the risk of the cold sore virus spreading and cold sores recurring by:

-- avoid touching cold sores unless you're applying cold sore cream – creams should be dabbed on gently rather than rubbed in, as this can damage your skin further
+- avoiding touching cold sores unless you're applying cold sore cream – creams should be dabbed on gently rather than rubbed in, as this can damage your skin further

-- always wash your hands before and after applying cold sore cream and after touching the affected area
+- always washing your hands before and after applying cold sore cream and after touching the affected area

-- don't share cold sore creams or medication with other people as this can cause the infection to spread
+- not sharing cold sore creams or medication with other people as this can cause the infection to spread

-- don't share items that come into contact with the affected area, such as lipsticks or cutlery
+- not sharing items that come into contact with the affected area, such as lipsticks or cutlery

-- avoid kissing and oral sex until your cold sores have completely healed
+- avoiding kissing and oral sex until your cold sores have completely healed

-- if you know what usually triggers your cold sores, try to avoid the triggers – for example, a sun block lip balm (SPF 15 or higher) may help prevent cold sores triggered by bright sunlight
+A sun block lip balm (SPF 30 or higher) may help prevent cold sores triggered by bright sunlight.

 More useful links